 - IV.
 Prerequisites

-- Reading Placement test score Level 2, or READ090 (C or better), or permission of the Department of Language and Literature Reading placement test score Level 2 or READ090 (C or better), or permission of the Department of Language and Literature
+- Reading Placement test score Level 2, or READ090 (C or better), or permission of the Department of Language and Literature Reading placement test score Level 2 or READ090 (C or better) or department approved assessment or permission of the Department of Language and Literature

 - V. Other Pertinent Information

 - This course is strongly recommended, but not required, for students scoring Level 2 on the College Placement test unless they are eligible for one of the acceleration programs.

-- Some sections are paired with content course.
+- Some sections are paired with a content course.

 - Transferability determined by the transfer institution.

 - This course develops and improves reading comprehension skills and learning strategies to enhance academic performance across the curriculum.
 Emphasis is on the application of comprehension, critical thinking, and study strategies to college course material.

 - improve reading skills to facilitate comprehension of college level material across the curriculum;

 - apply active reading skills by utilizing metacognition, monitoring effectiveness of the skills and adjusting strategies as needed;

 - demonstrate study skills and techniques to improve proficiency in interacting with text and lecture material for increased learning; and